WebEngineering-FHNW/hs17-bewertete-uebung-Philippluca/docs/exercise/exercise.md

   - My Work (Page abot what I do for a living)

 On the My work page I would like to have a generated CV or Timeline.
 The Data should be stored other than HTML inside a SQL-DB or other persistance.
-I want to have fields vor ervery occupation like
+I want to have fields vor every occupation like
   - From and To
   - Name of the Company
   - Company logo (If possible even dynamicly loaded)